n0rad/typed-command-line-parser/README.rst

 ::

  # ./myapp -p -v
- myapp: -v is not a valid Integer          <-- parsing of the argument error myapp -p -v                             <-- ErrorManager usagePath showing where is the error
+ myapp: -v is not a valid Integer          <-- parsing of the param in error myapp -p -v                             <-- ErrorManager usagePath showing where is the error
  _________^                                <-- ErrorManager usagePath showing where is the error
  Usage: myapp [ -vp ] [ file ]             <-- UsageDisplayer informations